 (See the expandable legend at the top left corner to enable or disable these layers: accessible stations, partly accessible stations, stations denied accessibility upgrades in the Enhanced Station Initiative and several proposals for future station upgrades)

-In the process, I realized that the MTA included three Staten Island Railroad (SIR) stations in its 100 key station agreement—the famed 1994 lawsuit settlement that essentially exempts the MTA from the Americans With Disabilities Act.
+In the process, I realized that the MTA included three Staten Island Railroad (SIR) stations in its 100 key station agreement—the famed 1994 lawsuit settlement that the MTA has treated as their exemption from the Americans With Disabilities Act.
 But, the MTA doesn’t count SIR in their official station total.
 Doing so would bring total stations to 493.
 When counting unique stations and including SIR there are 445 subway stations.
 New York City Transit is four separate rail companies, not three.
 Is this merely evidence of sloppy record keeping or intentional inflation?
 It is pretty irresponsible to forget every station in an entire borough even if they are not integrated with the rest of the system.
 If it wasn’t intentional to pad the key station list with the same uncounted stations in Staten Island, it’s incorrect and misleading and the MTA should correct the record.

 For the 100 key station agreement, if Times Square counts as one station instead of five, how many stations did the MTA actually agree to make accessible by 2020?